EaseUS Data Recovery Wizard 5058 Reviews

 Knowing why your copied video files aren't playing is good to analyze each possible cause.
 Start by running the source video.

-Is there any issue with it, such as pixelated images, or no sync between audio and video for example?
+Is there any issue with it, such as pixelated images, or no sync between audio and video?
 If the original video is playing OK, go to the next step.

 What is the format of the source file and of the copied video that doesn't play?
 In the case both files don't have the same format, try converting them to the same type, so it can be playable.